-CARANA is rich in natural resources, which are not equally dispersed throughout the country.
-In the jungle-covered mountains of the West, rare wood and timber are the main natural resources.
-Diamonds are found along the KALESI River in the provinces of MAHBEK and BARIN.
-Copper is mined in the highlands West of MIA.
-Coal is mined in the province of HANNO.
-Further alkali metals (lithium, sodium, potassium, etc.) are found in Central CARANA.
-Oil is found off the southern coastline of CARANA.
+Carana is rich in natural resources, which are not equally dispersed throughout the country.
+In the jungle-covered mountains of the west, rare wood and timber are the main natural resources.
+Diamonds are found along the Kalesi River in the Provinces of Mahbek and Barin.
+Copper is mined in the highlands west of Mia.
+Coal is mined in the Province of Hanno.
+Further alkali metals (lithium, sodium, potassium, etc.) are found in central Carana.
+Oil is found off the southern coastline of Carana.